 Children (Under 5) – Free

-BBC Radio Nottingham will be providing ball-by-ball on-line commentary, via the BBC Sport website.
+BBC Radio Nottingham will be providing on-line commentary on this and every Notts match throughout the season.
+Access the on-line coverage via the BBC Sport website or app.